Dayun123/movies-rest-api/README.md

 I will be blogging as I work through creating this app and committing the file to the repo.
 It can be viewed at [Dev Blog](https://github.com/Dayun123/movies-rest-api/blob/master/dev-blog.md).

+In addition to the dev blog, I have a document that will track my TODO's for the project at [TODO](https://github.com/Dayun123/movies-rest-api/blob/master/TODO.md).

 ## Caveats

 As I'm trying to understand the Express framework at a very basic level, I will *NOT* be using: